cloudentity/ce-samples-mtls-demo/sample-nodejs-mtls-aws-oauth-client/oauth-mtls-nodejs-app-aws-api-gtwy-with-cloudentity-oauth-server.md

 Your AWS API Gateway is now using Mutual-TLS and the Cloudentity Amazon API Gateway Authorizer to protect your API.

 ### Running the Node.js Application

+Let's run the application without a policy set for the authorizer to enforce.
+We will add the policy in the next section.

-In At the root of the project go to the `.env` file and enter the following:
+At the root of the project go to the `.env` file and enter the following:
 - MTLS_OAUTH_CLIENT_ID
 - MTLS_OAUTH_CLIENT_SECRET
 - MTLS_OAUTH_TOKEN_URL